abyssDS/sfmlWiki/Source:-Load-Image-From-Resource.md

 }
 ```
 Note: The shown code may lead to an unnecessary copy if the compiler doesn't support NRVO.
 In such a case, it would be possible to use the image as an output parameter, or return ``std::unique_ptr<sf::Image>``.

+Note 2: The resources may need to be named with all capitals letters inside your resources.rc file
+``SPRITEBMP RCDATA "sprite.bmp"``